New Zealand Labour Party: Fourth Government (1984–1990)

-Geoffrey Palmer became the new Labour prime minister.
+Geoffrey Palmer became the new prime minister.
 However, Palmer failed to rebuild the shattered remnants of Lange's government and in September 1990, Mike Moore replaced him.
-Despite Moore's ascension somewhat salvaging poll-ratings, Labour suffered its worst defeat since it first took office in 1935 (losing twenty-eight seats) – voters flung the Party into the political wilderness with an election landslide loss.
+Despite Moore's ascension somewhat salvaging poll-ratings, Labour suffered its worst defeat since it first took office in 1935 (losing twenty-eight seats) as voters flung it into the political wilderness in a massive landslide.
 National swept to power, seemingly repudiating the Lange/Douglas program, but then engaged in even more radical policies than Labour had contemplated.
 Political disillusionment caused by both governments was to be instrumental in the later adoption of mixed-member proportional representation (MMP) in 1993 (implemented in 1996).